openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

    -15

    * Added definition of VP Token
-   * Editorial improvements for better readability (restructered request and response section, consistent terminology and casing)
+   * Editorial improvements for better readability (restructured request and response section, consistent terminology, and casing)

    -14